osadl/OSLOC2JSON/README.md

 * FTL + MIT + BSD-2-Clause + BSD-3-Clause + BSD-4-Clause
 * FTL + MIT + BSD-2-Clause + BSD-3-Clause + BSD-4-Clause + Apache-2.0

-If not for demonstation purposes, it would, of course, sufficient to only execute the last merge operation.
+If not for demonstation purposes, it would, of course, be sufficient to only execute the last merge operation.

 #### Added BSD-2-Clause license